zcrayman/tut-rest/page1/README.md

-## Modelling the RESTful Service Domain
+## Step 1: Modelling the RESTful Service Domain

 TODO Zoomed in on the core components of the system in the Life Preserver.